DRZ1NK/ShowYourCookie/README.md

 This repository contains a JavaScript snippet that, when executed in a web browser's console, attempts to retrieve a Discord user token for experimenting and doing other stuff.
 Or just for fun!

+Dont mind the window that opens its just for it to work!

 ## The Code